gvern/SOXauto/docs/development/TESTING_GUIDE.md

 # Testing Guide for SOXauto PG-01

+> Update — 2025-11-06
+>
+> The project now uses Temporal.io for orchestration and Teleport (`tsh`) for on‑prem MSSQL connectivity.
+> GCP- and Lambda-related sections below are historical.
+Prefer the Temporal worker and AWS Secrets Manager flows.

 **Pre-Production Testing Checklist**

 This guide provides comprehensive testing procedures to validate the SOXauto application before production deployment, with special focus on the security-hardened CTE-based validation queries.